corrode/corrode.github.io/content/drafts/async/index.md

 >
 > &mdash; [Maciej Hirsz](https://maciej.codes/2022-06-09-local-async.html)

-Every time we use an `Arc` or a `Mutex` it's good idea to stop for a moment and think about the future implications of that decision.
+Any time we reach for an `Arc` or a `Mutex` it's good idea to stop for a moment and think about the future implications of that decision.

-It's not only more inconvenient to write async code on top of these synchronization primitives, they are also more expensive from a performance
-perspective: Locking means runtime overhead and additional memory usage; in embedded environments, these mechanisms are often not available at all.
+Beyond the complexities of architecting async code atop these synchronization mechanisms, they carry a performance cost: Locking means runtime overhead and additional memory usage; in embedded environments, these mechanisms are often not available at all.

-On top of it, writing async code is a mental burden.
+Moreoever, writing async code is a mental burden.

 **Multi-threaded-by-default runtimes cause accidential complexity completely unrelated to the task of writing async code.**

 The entirety of async Rust is a minefield of leaky abstractions caused by overengineering and bad defaults.
-We should not have an explicit `spawn::blocking` , but a `spawn::async`.
-Futures should not be expected to have a `'static` lifetime, but exist within a small scope for a short period of time.
+Ideally, we'd lean on an explicit `spawn::async` instead of `spawn::blocking`.
+Futures should be designed for brief, scoped lifespans rather than the 'static lifetime.

 Maciej suggested to use a [local async runtime](https://maciej.codes/2022-06-09-local-async.html) which is